DanielFDA/project-sei-4/README.md

 ```bash
 cd client && yarn
 ```
-and 2. start the front-end: `yarn start`
+and 2. start the front-end: `yarn start`.

 ## Technologies Used
 * CSS